satyambnsal/satyambnsal.github.io/content/jobs/Turing/index.md

 title: 'Engineer'
 company: 'Turing'
 location: 'India(Remote)'
-range: 'May 2021 - Present'
+range: 'May 2021 - Jan 2022'
 url: 'https://www.turing.com/'
 ---

-- Working as a Software Developer to build and maintain the Turing Platform.
+- Worked as a Software Developer to build and maintain the Turing Platform.
+- Worked on Postmatch product that allow developer to seamlessly track all their reviews, manage tasks and billings, etc.
+- Tech stack: ReactJS, Antd, NodeJS, Molecular.